HarvardURC/Workshops/coding_and_electronics.md

 ##### Exercises

-1. First, build the voltage divider circuit, where R1 = R2.
+3.1.
+First, build the voltage divider circuit, where R1 = R2.
 Measure the voltage drop across resistor AB.
 What is the relation between this drop and the output voltage of our power source?
 Place an LED in parallel with R2.

-2. Now replace R1 with a resistor at least 10 times the value of R2.
+3.2.
+Now replace R1 with a resistor at least 10 times the value of R2.
 What is the voltage drop across AB now?
 What happens to the LED?

-3. Now return R1 to its original value and replace R2 with a value 100 times bigger than R1.
+3.3.
+Now return R1 to its original value and replace R2 with a value 100 times bigger than R1.
 What is the voltage drop across AB?

 As you have probably guessed by now, there is a linear relationship between the input voltage and output voltage, where the resistance are the slope.
 From our observations of the output voltage and the LED, we can see that when R2 » R1, the output voltage is highest, and when R1 » R2 the output voltage is lowest.
 The formula for a voltage divider circuit is the following: Vout = Vin * R2/(R1+R2).

 ### Coding

 Now that you know the basics of designing an electric circuit, it's time to learn basic arduino coding.
 Once again, if you already feel comfortable with any of the material covered, feel free to skip it.

+In this section, we will review the basic building blocks of an Arduino sketch (the common name of an Arduino program), and work through several examples that will highlight these ideas.

 First thing you have to do is familiarize yourself with the arduino board.
 Please review [this tutorial](http://arduino.cc/en/Guide/Board?from=Tutorial) for a general overlay of the Arduino Uno board.
 Although we may not be using the Uno for our actual projects, understanding the Uno board is key to understanding other Arduino boards.
 Don't worry if you don't understand everything just yet.